top of page

 III.
 You aren't always RIGHT!

-I wish I had a penny for every person who could identify the deficits of others, but fail to acknowledge their deficits because I'd probably be rich!
+I wish I had a penny for every person who could identify the deficits of others but fails to acknowledge their deficits.
+I'd probably be rich!

-It's so convenient, how we can easily attack someone when we want them to understand how they have wronged us, but when they challenge us with the same, it's perceived as an act of "blasphemy" that we would ever be capable of such a thing.
+It's so convenient how we can quickly attack someone when we want them to understand how they have wronged us, but when they challenge us with the same, it's perceived as an act of "blasphemy" that we would ever be capable of such a thing.
 We get defensive.
 We assume "they just don't understand us"!
 We refuse to continue to listen.
 And the conversation concludes...

 LOOK it's easy to criticize someone else, but part of learning the power of acceptance is acknowledging your faults and walking in that truth.

-Sometimes you just have to say "I'm not perfect." and/or "I'm not always right." aloud to realize you still have growing to do.
+Sometimes, you have to say, "I'm not perfect." or "I'm not always right." aloud to realize you still have growing to do.

-You have to be committed to continual growth, to truly be able to accept that you are not perfect!
+You have to be committed to continual growth to truly accept that you are not perfect!

 People understand that you are not perfect and that you are not considerate, nor are you always right.
-But, the people who love you, eventually learn to accept all those things not perfect about you.
-And oftentimes, they accept it before you accept it about yourself.
+But, the people who love you eventually learn to accept all those imperfect things about you.
+And often, they accept it before you accept it about yourself.

-So how do you continue to make an "active" effort to be accepted and be accepted by others?
+So, how do you continue to make an "active" effort to be accepted and accepted by others?

-The most important thing to remember is that you always want to be accepted, so encourage yourself to be mindful of the fact that you have a responsibility to bestow that same courtesy to others.
+The most important thing to remember is that you always want to be accepted, so encourage yourself to be mindful that you are responsible for bestowing that same courtesy to others.

 SHARE COMMENTS BELOW!